MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/2-prompt-actions/4-exercise-create-a-prompt-plugin.md

-# Exercise 1: Create an AI Builder prompt
+# Exercise: Create a prompt plugin

 In this exercise, you learn:

 - How to write a good prompt
 - How to create the prompt in Copilot Studio
-- How to test the prompt
+- How to test the prompt in the prompt builder
+- How to use the prompt plugin in Copilot for Microsoft 365

 ## How to write a good prompt